amkumar645/TigerTasks/README.md

 <img width="1423" alt="Screen Shot 2022-06-26 at 9 37 41 AM" src="https://user-images.githubusercontent.com/75765836/175816807-457d2e27-adda-439c-bb1c-915c3c1f15cf.png">
 <br>
 If you forget any of these instructions, check out the tutorial page.

+This project was created by Arnav Kumar using React, Go, and MongoDB.